amirmasoudabdol/Bilbo/docs/flow.md

 After finalizing the research and applying any of QRPs (if necessary), the Researcher prepares his **final** Submission.
 This is done through the logic coded within the Decision Strategy module.
 In the case where the Researcher finds an outcome, a Submission record will be created and submitted/sent to the Journal.
 If the Researcher is not satisfied with any of the available outcome, he discards the Experiment, and skips the rest of this stage.

 The Journal evaluates the received Submission based on the criteria defined by the Selection Strategy module.
-If accepted, Journal adds the submission to its publications list for further analysis.
+If accepted, the Journal adds the submission to its publications list for further analysis.

 ![Figure 5.
 Steps involving publishing a research](/figures/publish-research.png)

-Despite what happens to the Experiment and Submission (ie., discardment, rejection or acceptance by Journal), the Researcher is done by the current Experiment and initializes a new Experiment.
+Despite what happens to the Experiment and Submission (ie., discardment, rejection or acceptance by the Journal), the Researcher is done by the current Experiment and initializes a new Experiment.